AlexMaitland/nutrition-by-alex/README.md

 * The Footer
   * The footer includes links to social media channels used by Nutrition By Alex where the user can find further information.
-  * The social media links highlight blue when hovered over and open in a new tab when clicked.
+  * The social media links highlight pink when hovered over and open in a new tab when clicked.
   * The footer also includes a Copyright statement so no information can be used or stolen by any competitors.

 ![Screenshot of footer](https://user-images.githubusercontent.com/122832821/228659309-5eaa1923-7cc1-4d7b-8283-e8921b4bf008.jpeg)